-Common to all data will be the regional coverage: We aggregate data on a national level, and cover the following European states: AT, BE, BG, CH, CZ, DE, DK, EE, ES, FI, FR, GB, GR, HR, HU, IE, IT, LT, LU, LV, NL, NO, PL, PT, RO, SE, SI, SK.
+Common to all data will be the regional coverage: We aggregate data on a national level, and cover the following European regions: Austria (AT), Belgium (BE), Bulgaria (BG), Switzerland (CH), Czech Republic (CZ), Germany (DE), Denmark (DK), Estonia (EE), Spain (ES), Finland (FI), France (FR), Great Britain (GB), Greece (GR), Croatia (HR), Hungary (HU), Ireland (IE), Italy (IT), Lithuania (LT), Luxembourg (LU), Latvia (LV), Netherlands (NL), Norway (NO), Poland (PL), Portugal (PT), Romania (RO), Sweden (SE), Slovenia (SI), Slovakia (SK).

-Recall that load $l{m,t}$ and generation availability $x{i,m,t}^e$ need to be calibrated with a large amount of possible outcomes to replicate the characteristics of the corresponding random variables $L_t, X_t^e$ .
-To this end, we will deploy the so called hindcast approach, i.e., we calibrate the model using a large number of historical joint observations (for details, the reader is referred to Zachary and Dent (2011) and Keane et al. (2011)).
+Recall that load $l{m,t}$ and generation availability $x{i,m,t}^e$ need to be calibrated with a large amount of possible outcomes to replicate the characteristics of the corresponding random variables L_t, X_t^e .
+To this end, we will deploy the so-called hindcast approach, i.e., we calibrate the model using a large number of historical joint observations (for details, the reader is referred to Zachary and Dent (2011) and Keane et al. (2011)).
 Furthermore, we combine historical observations in order to better represent the joint probability space.
 Specifically, we focus our attention on load and wind capacity availability, which are the system properties with the largest variation.

-Load data are taken from ENTSO-E (ENTSO-E (2016a)) for the years 2011 - 2015.
+Load data are taken from ENTSO-E (ENTSO-E (2016a)) for the years 2010-2015.
 They depict the national vertical load, i.e., the amount of electricity consumed, on an hourly basis.
 It should be noticed that these historical measurements were a result of a functioning electricity system and may include some price responsiveness of consumers or load shedding.
 To calibrate our model, however, we need to assume that the observed load data is price inelastic.
 Meanwhile, historical load data is the best proxy available for the fluctuating electricity demand over time, and price responsiveness during times of scarcity was indeed found to be fairly low (Lijesen, 2007).

 Our hourly wind generation profiles are based on wind speeds from reanalysis data in COSMO-REA6 provided by the Hans Ertel Centre for Weather Research (HErZ) (Bollmeyer et al., 2015).
-Energy output has been calculated for the existing wind parks in 2014 using data from $The\ Wind\ Power^7$ with the methodology explained in Henckes et al. (2016).
+Energy output has been calculated for the existing wind parks in 2014 using data from The Wind Power8 with the methodology explained in Henckes et al. (2018).
 The total dataset consists of 20 years with hourly wind production levels from 1995 - 2014.
+In contrast to wind power, solar power could not be included due to the lack of sufficiently disaggregated data with respect to installed capacities.

 We combine each load year with each wind year available in order to get a good representation of the joint probability space.
 Noticeably, we implicitly assume there is no causal relationship between wind and load.
-This leads us to a total of 120 years with hourly load and wind data.
+9 This leads us to a total of 120 years with hourly load and wind data.
 Note that the amount of data used in our analysis is well beyond the requirements identified by Hasche et al. (2011), and can hence be expected to yield consistent results.
+In order to reduce the computational burden, we focus our analysis on the relevant, most extreme conditions.
+This was done by sorting and filtering the data at a threshold of 0.1% of the highest residual load cases being relevant for system adequacy.10

-$^{7}$ www.thewindpower.net
+$^{^8}$ www.thewindpower.net